J-Montgomery/rfloat/README.md

 float bar = foo + c;
 ```

 into something equivalent to:
 `float bar = fma(a, b, c);`

-This will result in a more precise result that is ultimately non-deterministic because
+This will result in a more precise result that is ultimately non-reproducible because
 this optimization not guaranteed for all combinations of compiler flags, source code, and platforms.

 **rfloat** prevents Clang and GCC from optimizing between expressions by inserting an empty assembly block between subsequent expressions that forces the compiler to spill intermediate results into registers.
-On MSVC, /fp:fast is simply disabled for the wrapper class.
-This results in an additional call per operation when using reproducible types on MSVC if /fp:fast is enabled.
+On MSVC, `/fp:fast` is simply disabled for the wrapper class.
+This results in an additional call per operation when using reproducible types on MSVC if `/fp:fast` is enabled.

 > [!NOTE]
 > MSVC overhead is not present when using the default setting of /fp:precise.